rays1024/Project-2/README.md

 ```
 L2 norm = 15.996158036188461

-Best alpha value from 1 to 10 = 6.0
+Best alpha value = 6.0

 ## Least Absolute Shrinkage and Selection Operator (LASSO)
 The LASSO Regression is given by the following formula:

 <a href="https://www.codecogs.com/eqnedit.php?latex=\text{minimize}&space;\frac{1}{n}\text{SSR}&space;&plus;&space;K\sum\limits_{i=1}^{n}|\beta_i|" target="_blank"><img src="https://latex.codecogs.com/gif.latex?\text{minimize}&space;\frac{1}{n}\text{SSR}&space;&plus;&space;K\sum\limits_{i=1}^{n}|\beta_i|" title="\text{minimize} \frac{1}{n}\text{SSR} + K\sum\limits_{i=1}^{n}|\beta_i|" /></a>

-where where SSR is the squared residual and K is a tuning parameter.
+where SSR is the squared residual and K is a tuning parameter.

 We used the "statsmodels.api" package and its upgrade from GitHub to calculate the KFold validated MAE.
 Since the Elastic Net technique is the combination of Ridge and LASSO, we can set the L1 weight to be 1 to obtain LASSO regression results.
 ```python